MartinaGermani/Assignment2_ResearchTrackI/README.md

 # Assignment2 - ROS C++
+In this assignment I have used ROS to drive a robot in a circuit.
 ## How to run:
-First of all it is necessary to run
+First of all it is necessary to run the master, using the command below:
 ```c++
 roscore
 ````